If you’re debating staying in Glandore in Cork, you’ve landed in the right place.

-You’ll find the mighty Mizen Head at the end of the Mizen Peninsula and, depending on weather conditions, the iconic bridge that swings high above the gorge is usually free to cross.
+You’ll find the mighty Mizen Head at the end of the Mizen Peninsula and, depending on weather conditions, the iconic bridge that spans high above the gorge.

 There’s plenty to see at Mizen, from the visitor centre and the signal station to endless coastal views and much more.